Hossam Ghaly: Lierse

 On 2 July 2013, Ghaly was signed on a free transfer to a one-year contract with Belgian Pro League team Lierse SK.
 The Egyptian league was later suspended due to political instability.

 Return to Egypt

 Ghaly returned to Al Ahly in 2014, where he played for three years, then he joined Saudi club Al Nassr for one year, before returning to Al Ahly again in 2018, where he ended his career.

+He was part of a squad that won Egyptian Premier League title thrice, Egyptian cup and the Egyptian super cup twice.

 Post-retirement

 Ghaly worked as a Football Director at El Gouna FC from 2018 to October 2020.